-At the outset, I want to express my deep personal appreciation to the Christian and Jewish sponsors of this Bicentennial Conference on Religious Liberty.
+At the outset, I want to express my deepest personal appreciation to the Christian and Jewish sponsors of this Bicentennial Conference on Religious Liberty.
 This is not just another conference.
-It is a work of redemption, an act of moral reparation, in the life of our nation and of all our people.
+It is a work of redemption, an act of moral reparation, in the life of our nation and of all of our people.

-The Bicentennial Year was proclaimed by the last president of the United States as an opportunity to celebrate the remarkable achievement of 200 years of the American experiment in democratic freedom and liberty.
-Millions of Americans, myself included, were thus led to believe-or, at least, to hope-(obviously naively) that the Bicentennial might become an occasion for some more mature, thoughtful, systematic examination of the values, ideals, and historic forces which have made America the oldest and in many ways still the greatest constitutional democracy on earth.
-We thought, too, that the Bicentennial observances would enable us to probe deeply the reasons for the current "malaise of our civilization" (Robert Heilbroner) in the wake of Watergate, Vietnam, and the revelations of widespread moral corruption on almost every level of our society.
-Such a national spiritual and intellectual "retreat" would in fact have been the most appropriate observance in keeping with the highest qualities of our national character, certainly our national need.
-Indeed, that kind of disciplined reflection and self-examination of who we are, where we are, how we got this way, and where we go from here would have constituted a therapeutic and rehabilitative service of potential hope and moral encouragement to the American people, our own government, and possibly even to the world community at large as we embark together on our common journey into the third century of this murky and increasingly risky nuclear-space age.
+The Bicentennial was proclaimed by the last president of the United States as an opportunity to celebrate the remarkable achievement of 200 years of the American experiment in democratic freedom and liberty.
+Millions of Americans, myself included, were thus led to believe (obviously naively) that the Bicentennial might become an occasion for mature, thoughtful, systematic examination of the values, ideals, and historic forces which have made America the oldest, and in many ways still the greatest, constitutional democracy on earth.
+We thought too that the Bicentennial observances would enable us to probe deeply the reasons for the current "malaise of our civilization" (Robert Heilbroner) in the wake of Watergate, Vietnam, and the revelations of widespread moral corruption on almost every level of our society.
+Such a national spiritual and intellectual "retreat" would in fact have been the most appropriate observance in keeping with the highest qualities of our national character.
+Indeed, that kind of disciplined reflection and self-examination of who we are, where we are, how we get this way, and where we go from here would have constituted a much-needed therapeutic and rehabilitative service of potential hope and moral encouragement to the American people, the American society, the American government, and to the world community at large as we embark together on our common journey into the Third Century of this murky nuclear-space age.

 With rare exception, Bicentennial observances thus far have taken the "low road" in American life.
-The "exceptions," it deserves to be said, are to be found mostly in the programs of the Catholic, Protestant and Jewish agencies.
-For the vast majority of Americans, and non-American visitors and tourists, the Bicentennial has become an experience glutted with red-white-and-blue gadgets and trinkets, ties, blouses, beer glasses, ball point pens, liberty bells, even toilet seats-in sum, the Bicentennial observance of 200 years of revolutionary independence and liberties has become shockingly trivialized and mocked by advertising hucksterism and commercial exploitation.
+The "exceptions," it deserves to be said, are to be found mostly in the programs of the Catholic, Protestant, and Jewish agencies.
+For the vast majority of Americans, and non-Americans visitors and tourists, the Bicentennial has become an experience glutted with red-white-and-blue gadgets and trinkets, ties, blouses, beer glasses, ball point pens, liberty bells, even toilet seats-in sum, the Bicentennial observance of 200 years of revolutionary independence and liberties has become shockingly trivialized and mocked by advertising hucksterism and commercial exploitation and rip-offs.